History of Alex Bregman in Timeline

 Alex Bregman

-Alexander David Bregman is an American professional baseball third baseman.
-He currently plays for the Boston Red Sox in Major League Baseball (MLB).
-Previously, he played for the Houston Astros in MLB.
+Alexander David Bregman is an American professional baseball third baseman currently playing for the Boston Red Sox in Major League Baseball (MLB).
+Previously, he played for the Houston Astros.
+He is a prominent figure in professional baseball.

 1967: Ron Blomberg Drafted